 Another factor was an ongoing agricultural recession: Farmers struggled to make an annual profit to keep their businesses afloat.
 Some believe this agricultural slump affected the financial climate of the country.

-Public panic in the days after the stock market crash led to hordes of people rushing to banks to withdraw their funds in a number of “bank runs,” and investors were unable to return their money because bank officials had invested the money in the market.
+Public panic in the days after the stock market crash led to hordes of people rushing to banks to withdraw their funds in a number of “bank runs,” and investors were unable to withdraw their money because bank officials had invested the money in the market.

 This led to massive bank failures and further deepened an already dire financial situation.